 Employment of women at night between 10:00pm and 7:00am is prohibited, except under certain situations such as during work stoppages due to force majeure, employees in technical and administrative position, or other jobs as determined by the Labour Ministry, wherein the woman employee is not required to perform a manual job.
 Women are also not to be employed in difficult tasks and other duties harmful to health or morals.

-If the employee is required to work on a weekend, he shall be given a day off during the week as a substitution, or will be paid a basic wage, plus minimum of 50percent of that wage.
-Under any circumstance, overtime hours shall not exceed two hours in a day, except if the work is mandatory to prevent huge losses.
+If the employee is required to work on a weekend, he shall be given a day off during the week as a substitution, or will be paid basic wage, in addition to basic wage, and at least fifty percent of that wage.

 Annual leave/sick leave/maternity leave

 For every year of service, an employee is entitled to, an annual leave of not less than two days for every month, provided, his service is more than six months and less than a year.
 Thereafter 30 days annually if his service exceeds one year.
 At the end of the service, the employee is entitled to an annual leave for the fraction of the last year, he spent in service.
 During the employee's annual leave, he/she will be paid basic wage plus housing allowance, if applicable, along with any other allowances, which he receives during normal working month.